The Fire Lily, or the Cyrtanthus brachyscyphus belongs to a group of illustrious bulb plants numbering across different plant species.

-The most popular color is blood red (hence the namesake blood lily), but the nice-smelling flowers can also come in shades of white, orange, and yellow with pale hues of green at the end.
+The most popular color is blood red (hence the namesake blood lily), but the nice-smelling fire lilies can also come in shades of white, orange, and yellow with pale hues of green at the end.

-The flowers hang from the stem’s top much like a parasol does; a stem can have a set of wreath consisting of about 12 blooms each.
+The Fire lily flowers hang from the stem’s top much like a parasol does; a stem can have a set of wreath consisting of about 12 blooms each.

 The Cyrtanthus mackenii or the ifafa lily variety commonly has pure white flowers that have a pleasant scent.
 The Cyrtanthus mackenii cooperi variety commonly shows up with yellow flowers, which blooms in spring for a longer time.

 Incidentally, they are also easier to maintain than most.
 The Cyrtanthus ochroleucus, a close relative to the Cyrtanthus mackenzii, produces blooms as early as February.
 Cyrtanthus elatus also called vallota speciosa or scarborough lily plant blooms in late summer or early fall.

 Cyrtanthus angustfolius goes full bloom during May; Cyrtanthus obliquus grows either red, red and green or yellowish-green flowers from March to August.
 On the other hand, Cyrtanthus falcatus buds during mid-spring.
 Finally, Cyrthantus sanguineus blooms at the end of summer, producing blood-red, fiery flowers for all to see.